mesa package#

 Instantiate a DataCollector with lists of model, agent, and agent-type reporters.

-Both model_reporters, agent_reporters, and agenttype_reporters accept a dictionary mapping a variable name to either an attribute name, a function, a method of a class/instance, or a function with parameters placed in a list.
+Both model_reporters, agent_reporters, and agenttype_reporters accept a dictionary mapping a variable name to either an attribute name, a function, a method of a class/instance, a partial function, or a function with parameters placed in a list.

-Model reporters can take four types of arguments: 1.
+Model reporters can take five types of arguments: 1.
 Lambda function:

 {“agent_count”: lambda m: len(m.agents)}